Unexpected Ways Your Dental Health Affects Your Life

 It’s no secret that your mouth can be home to a lot of bacteria.
 Because it’s an entry point for getting sick, it stands to reason that your dental health could be reflected in other aspects of your overall health.
 Gum disease also has observed correlations with diabetes and certain kinds of cancer.
 It’s important to keep in mind that your dental health extends far beyond just cosmetic issues where you’re concerned with how people perceive you.
 Your overall health could be at stake if you don’t take proper care of your teeth and gums.

 Who knew so much of your social and personal life was connected in some way to your dental health?
 If you’re surprised by all of this information, you might be wondering what the next steps are that you should take.
-If you haven’t been to the dentist in awhile, now is as good a time as any.
+If you haven’t been to the dentist in a while, now is as good a time as any.
 Contact us today.
 The team at 209 NYC Dental is dedicated to providing you with the best dental care so you can not only look your best, but you feel your best.
-Make an appointment today and we’ll help you get the smile you’ve always wanted.
+Make an appointment today by calling 212-355-2290 and we’ll help you get the smile you’ve always wanted.